papaponmx/blog/array_reduce_for_newbies.md

 - Other Array methods like `Array.filter` or `Array.sort`.

 ---

-We will start by getting familiar with some key terms that will make the rest easier to understand.

 Let's start with a first principles approach and go to the dictionary.
 According to Dictionary.com, to reduce means: